spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-case-sensitive-file-system-on-mac-os.md

 6. Enter a decent value for the size so the image can accommodate all your projects—for example, `100GB`.
 7. Select the format: **Mac OS Extended** (Case-sensitive, Journaled).
 8. You can leave encryption and partitions as is.
-9. Select the image format: **Sparse** (be careful: Sometimes, changing the image format resets the setting for image size).
+9. Select the image format: **Sparse** (Note: Sometimes, changing the image format resets the setting for image size).

 The resulting dialog should look something like as follows:
 ![Case sensitive file system](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+-+Handle+Case+Sensitive+File-System/case+sensitive+system.png)